England Bring In Robinson, Bashir For Fourth India Test - UrduPoint

 England Bring In Robinson, Bashir For Fourth India Test

+Fast bowler Ollie Robinson was named in the England team for the fourth Test against India in Ranchi starting Friday with spinner Shoaib Bashir also getting the nod

-Ranchi, (APP - UrduPoint / Pakistan Point News - 22nd Feb, 2024) Fast bowler Ollie Robinson was named in the England team for the fourth Test against India in Ranchi starting on Friday for his first match of the series.
+Ranchi, (APP - UrduPoint / Pakistan Point News - 22nd Feb, 2024) Fast bowler Ollie Robinson was named in the England team for the fourth Test against India in Ranchi starting Friday with spinner Shoaib Bashir also getting the nod.

-The 30-year-old last played for England in the third Ashes Test at Headingley last year, where he bowled just 11.2 overs before being sidelined for the remainder of the series due to a back spasm.
+The 30-year-old Robinson last played for England in the third Ashes Test at Headingley in July, where he bowled just 11.2 overs before being sidelined for the remainder of the series with a back spasm.

-He replaces Mark Wood, who has played in two of the India Tests.
+He replaces Mark Wood, who has played in two of the India Tests, while Bashir comes in for Rehan Ahmed.

-Spinner Shoaib Bashir will also be in the XI, in place of Rehan Ahmed.

 England suffered a 434-run defeat in the third Test and trail 2-1 in the five-match series.

-The fifth and final match will be in Dharamsala from March 7.
+"If batters have a tough time over a short period it will come under scrutiny.
+I don't look at it like that, I look at what Jonny has contributed for a long period of time, since I've been captain," said Stokes.

+"He has money in the bank, he's a quality player.
+He's someone who has been very integral to what we have done."

-England team: Ben Duckett, Zak Crawley, Ollie Pope, Joe Root, Jonny Bairstow, Ben Stokes (capt), Ben Foakes, Ollie Robinson, James Anderson, Shoaib Bashir, Tom Hartley.
+England XI: Ben Duckett, Zak Crawley, Ollie Pope, Joe Root, Jonny Bairstow, Ben Stokes (capt), Ben Foakes, Ollie Robinson, James Anderson, Shoaib Bashir, Tom Hartley.

 Recent Stories